ezsystems/commerce-documentation/docs/guide/econtent/econtent_cookbook/econtent_search_cookbook/custom_indexer_plugin_for_econtent.md

 The data type is specified in `EcontentFieldNameResolver`.

-!!! note "Note about longs"
+!!! note "Long data types"

     Solr accepts the following min and max integer values: